I am a

 Committed to social responsibility

-As a construction manager, you will be expected to manage and lead experienced teams.
-As part of your studies you’ll develop essential leadership skills needed in the industry through the incorporation of group work, communication skills and management practice.
+Our learning experiences will develop essential leadership skills needed in the industry through the incorporation of group work, communication skills and management practice across your degree.

 Bachelor of Construction Management